Tonbridge to Penshurst Walk

 You will be following the Walk 1–19 route (in reverse) into Penshurst village.

 1. Make your way across the green to the middle of the south side, aiming for the right-hand side of the cricket pavilion.
-Go all the way up Green View Avenue and continue on a track.
-This swerves left and right and goes down a slope to pass under a bridge carrying the Redhill–Tonbridge railway line?.
-Follow the path over an embankment and down the other side.
+Go all the way up Green View Avenue and bear left at the top onto a track which goes down a slope and under a railway bridge carrying the Redhill–Tonbridge line?.
+Follow the track over an embankment and down the other side.

-2. Go through a kissing gate on the left of the track and continue in the same direction along the right-hand side of a field.
-Go through a wide gap in the hedge and keep ahead across a large field.
+2. Go through a kissing gate on the left of the track and continue in the same direction along the right-hand edge of a field.
+Go through a wide gap in the hedge and follow a grassy path across a meadow.
 On the far side cross the River Medway on a substantial footbridge and follow the path as it swings left and right, crosses a backwater and comes to a major path crossing.

 3. Go straight ahead onto a short path through a belt of trees, joining the Eden Valley Walk?
 (EVW).
-At the end go through a gate and turn half-right to cut across the corner of a field.
-Go over a stile in the hedge and continue near the right-hand edge of a large field.
+At the end go through a metal gate and turn half-right to cut across the corner of a field.
+Go through another gate and continue near the right-hand edge of a large field.

-4. In 250m go through a squeeze gate in a fence and bear left onto a track, now also on Cycle Route 12 (CR 12).
-Follow the track for 400m to reach a minor road.
-Turn right onto the road to go back across the river on Enfield Bridge.
+4. In 250m go through a side gate next to a metal fieldgate and bear left onto a fenced path, now also on Cycle Route 12 (CR 12).
+Follow the path for 400m to reach a minor road.
+Turn right onto the road to go back across the river on Ensfield Bridge.

 • Cross the river and follow the EVW towards Penshurst, initially heading south-west along the riverbank.
 Go up a slope to rejoin CR 12 at Killick's Bank, going along a farm track to Penshurst Park.
 For the main route continue along the EVW, skirting Well Place Farm and going alongside the grounds of Penshurst Place into the village.